Skip to main content

 • No standalone SKU – access is bundled with ChatGPT Plus or Pro

-• Fewer confirmed integrations than Claude Code – MCP support and project config files not confirmed from primary sources
+• Fewer confirmed integrations – MCP support and project config files not confirmed from primary sources

-• No free access path without a ChatGPT Plus or Pro subscription
+• No free access path – requires a paid ChatGPT subscription

 Ideal for: ChatGPT Plus/Pro subscribers who want a local terminal coding agent for repository editing and debugging without adding a new monthly software subscription.